zanuka/skeletonservice/README.md

 - easy config pattern
 - HealthCheck implementation example
 - Login implementation example
+- travis, test and deploy support
+- deploy scripts
+- App Engine app.yaml with evn vars on deploy

-## Running with Google AppEngine
+## Running with Google AppEngine - Flexible env

 ### Perquisites
  - gcloud cli installed
  - service account - json file
  - kms key ring

+### Local Dev
-Running the app in its current form you will need a google service-account an encrypted config.yml file.
+Running the app in its current form a google service-account an encrypted config.yml file.

 You will need to set the evn var - this will be used to decrypt the config.yml at runtime and expose it to the app `GOOGLE_APPLICATION_CREDENTIALS=gcloud-service-account.json`